Professionals / Benjamin F. Wilson

 Bar Admissions & Memberships

-Mr. Wilson also has represented a number of cities and local government agencies on Clean Air Act and Clean Water Act enforcement and wetlands development matters including: the City of New Orleans; the Sewerage and Water Board of New Orleans; the District of Columbia Water and Sewer Authority; the Metropolitan Water District of Greater Chicago; the San Antonio Water System; and the City of New Haven, Connecticut, among others.
+Mr. Wilson represents a number of municipal government agencies on Clean Water Act enforcement, litigation, and project development matters, including: the City of New Orleans; the Sewerage and Water Board of New Orleans; the District of Columbia Water and Sewer Authority; the Metropolitan Water District of Greater Chicago; and the San Antonio Water System.

 Mr. Wilson was also appointed to the National Environmental Justice Committee as one of three representatives of Corporate America in 2004.
 He also serves as Co-Chairman of the American Bar Association Environmental Justice Committee which received the Committee Excellence Award in 2004 for the Section of Individual Rights and Responsibilities.
-Mr. Wilson has also served as both a member (2003) and Chairman (2004) of the Policyowners’ Examining Committee for Northwestern Mutual.
 From 1990 to 2004, he served as Chairman of the Board of Elections and Ethics of the District of Columbia.
-He has served two terms as Co-Chairman of the Washington Lawyer’s Committee for Civil Rights and Urban Affairs.
+He has served two terms as Co-Chairman of the Washington Lawyers' Committee for Civil Rights and Urban Affairs.
 He has served as the Chairman of the Board of Directors of Healthy Babies, Inc., Chairman of the Board of the Dwight A. Mosley Memorial Fund, Chairman of the Advisory Board of WAMU public radio, Member of the National Environmental Justice Advisory Council, and he has also served on the Boards of Funds for the Community’s Future and the Advisory Board of the National Association for Public Interest Law.